 You will now be able to simply drag iTunes from the Applications folder to the trash to uninstall it.
 Once it’s uninstalled, head on over to the Apple Website and install the latest version.

 Part 3.
-How to transfer data to Mac without iTunes
+How to transfer data from iPhone to Mac without iTunes?

 The following is a simple way to use MobileTrans to transfer data from our iPhone to your Mac without iTunes.

 Step 1.
 Download and install the program to your computer.
 Launch it and then connect the iPhone to the computer.
-Click on “Backup”.
+Click on “Phone Tranasfer”.

 We hope the above solutions have helped you fix the problem.
-Keep in mind that you can use MobileTrans - Backup to transfer data to your Mac while you try to fix the issue.
+Keep in mind that you can use MobileTrans - Phone Transfer to transfer data to your Mac while you try to fix the issue.